Shag (film): Reception

-Shag grossed $6.9 million at the U.S. box office.
+Shag grossed £1.1 million ($1.8 million) in the United Kingdom.
+It grossed $6.9 million at the U.S. box office.

 The film received mixed to positive reviews from critics.
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 65% based on 17 reviews, with an average rating of 6.1/10.

 Stephen Holden of The New York Times wrote that Shag, "a teen-age nostalgia film set in the summer of 1963, suggests a frothy female answer to Barry Levinson's Diner, with a Southern twist."
 Roger Ebert, who gave the film three out of four stars, praised the actors of the film, calling them "best of the younger generation in Hollywood, and they treat their material with the humor and delicacy it deserves."

 TV Guide complimented the actors, calling them "uniformly attractive and energetic" performers who can "deliver performances that range from likable to delicious."
-The Austin Chronicle wrote "Fonda's portrayal of the bad-girl preacher's daughter ... steals the show."
+The Austin Chronicle wrote Bridget Fonda's "portrayal of the bad-girl preacher's daughter ... steals the show."
 Margaret Moser, also of the Chronicle, wrote a retrospective review stating "the cast and acting raise this ultimately charming film from sleeper to cult status without stooping to pointless sex or nudity."

 Sheila Benson of the Los Angeles Times gave a positive review, writing "Named for a particularly Southern dance craze, Shag is an artfully directed, frequently funny and carefully observed story" and praised the dance sequence, which was choreographed by Kenny Ortega.